Azure-Samples/Microchip-SAM-IoT-Wx/README.md

  <img src=".//media/image4.png"/>

-In a nutshell, we will use Microchip’s [SAM-IoT Provisioning Tools Package for Windows](https://github.com/randywu763/sam-iot-provision) to send a Certificate Signing Request (CSR) to the ATECC608A to generate a self-signed certificate chain which is then obtained by the ATWINC1510 Wi-Fi module to perform a TLS mutual handshake between the client (SAM-IoT board) and the server (Azure), specifically using DPS.
+In a nutshell, we will use Microchip’s [IoT Provisioning Tool](https://www.microchip.com/design-centers/internet-of-things/iot-dev-kits/iot-provision-tool) to send a Certificate Signing Request (CSR) to the ATECC608A to generate a self-signed certificate chain which is then obtained by the ATWINC1510 Wi-Fi module to perform a TLS mutual handshake between the client (SAM-IoT board) and the server (Azure), specifically using DPS.

 On successful authentication, the SAM-IoT board will be provisioned to the correct IoT Hub that is pre-linked to DPS during the setup process.
 We can then leverage Azure IoT Central or IoT Explorer (the web and graphical tools used for interacting with and testing your IoT devices, respectively).
 Note that the ATECC608A only contains the private key.
 The self-signed certificate chain including root CA, signer CA (or intermediate CA), and device is stored in the ATWINC1510 Wi-Fi module used for the TLS handshake.